 Antonietta Grassi has been committed to the practice of abstract painting for most of her career.
-Her work, which at first appear as hard-edged geometric abstractions, are composed of multi-layered, painted surfaces where the touch of the hand is paramount.
-Grassi paints layered, intuitively derived forms that are intersected by fine, thread-like lines—creating works where textile, architecture, analog technologies, and painting’s twentieth century history collide.
+Her works, which at first appear as hard-edged geometric abstractions, are composed of multi-layered, painted surfaces where the touch of the hand is paramount.
+Grassi paints layered, intuitively derived forms that are intersected by fine, thread-like lines—creating works where textile, architecture, digital and analog technologies, and painting’s twentieth-century history collide.

-Through her nuanced and layered palette, she explores color and light to create perceptual spaces that are drawn from memory and imagination.
+Grassi fills her ambiguous pictorial spaces with layered geometric shapes, creating distorted three-dimensional objects that are enigmatic and familiar.
+Through her nuanced and layered palette, she explores color and light to create objects and compositions that are drawn from memory and imagination.
 Grassi’s work is simultaneously mathematical and painterly, reflecting a process-driven approach that belies the organized compositions of the geometric forms prevalent in the works.